vaibhavdod/fastapi-base-template/README.md

 Main thing to rememeber are the following commands:

 1. poetry add <package_name> - installs the package and adds it to the pyproject.toml file
+   1. This will also create/update a poetry.lock file which will lock the dependencies
 2. poetry install - installs all the dependencies
 3. poetry lock - locks the dependencies.
 This is important for the docker build process.
 As it will install the dependencies from the lock file and not the pyproject.toml file.
 4. poetry update - updates the dependencies